 North Carolina Youth Conservation Corps [16-24 years old]

 The North Carolina Youth Conservation Corps (NCYCC), a partnership between CTNC and the Vermont Youth Conservation Corps, is a comprehensive youth development program that uses the natural world as a platform for teaching environmental stewardship, job and life skills, leadership, community service, and personal responsibility.
 The NCYCC provides a paid summer job and a life-changing experience for youth.
 Crews of 8 to 10 young people work live and work outdoors under the close supervision of two highly-trained adult leaders on high-priority conservation projects for three or seven weeks.
 NCYCC crews expand public access and enjoyment of parks, trails, and other protected natural lands through projects, which include trail construction and maintenance, habitat restoration, invasive species removal, building campground facilities, planting trees, and community garden work.
 Their work provides increased opportunities for North Carolina families to recreate in the great outdoors.
-Click here to apply for a 2018 Summer Crew!
+Click here to apply for a crew!

 Diversity in Conservation Internship Program [Undergraduate, Recent Graduate, and Graduate Students]

 Through the Diversity in Conservation Internship Program, CTNC and local land trusts, as well as conservation organizations, community groups, universities, and government agencies introduce promising students to careers in conservation and introduce conservation organizations to potential employees.
 Interns are placed with host organizations during the summer for full-time, 10-week, paid internships that provide hands-on opportunities to gain the skills and experience necessary for a successful career in conservation.
 The program aims to increase racial and ethnic diversity within conservation organizations and engagement with groups underrepresented in conservation careers.
 Preference is given to rising juniors, seniors, and graduate/professional students.
 Connecting more diverse applicants to employment pathways has led to greater equity and inclusion in conservation and environmental careers in North Carolina.
-Click here to apply for 2018 Summer Internship!
+Click here to apply for a Summer Internship!

 CTNC AmeriCorps [18+ years old]